Dobuss/GameOn/README.md

 ## Public Part
 Guest users have access to the Home Page, the Team page and the Games Catalog, however they access the pages in read-only mode.
-They can also subscribe for the site's newsletter.
+They can subscribe for the site's newsletter, as well as use the filter option in the catalog.

 Guest users can login or register using the respective pages.